romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## addColumn, dropColumn

-Add column to table on migrate, remove it on rollback.
+Add a column to the table on migrating, and remove it on rollback.

-`dropColumn` takes the same arguments, removes a column on migrate and adds it on rollback.
+`dropColumn` takes the same arguments, removes a column on migrate, and adds it on rollback.

 ```ts
 import { change } from 'rake-db'